Shaping Tomorrow’s Public Interest Media in Europe

 In November 2021, finally and thanks to loyal support from the German Alfred Töpfer Foundation, Arena was able to bring together the first 20 organisations from across Europe, from Reporters United in the Southeast of Europe to Dublin Inquirer from the Northwest.
 During a three-day retreat at the Töpfer Foundation’s Siggen seminar centre, we founded Reference – the European Independent Media Circle.

-Coordinated by Maike Olij for the first two years, Reference continued to grow to 26 members, developed collaborations such as the Journalism Value Project, and now in 2024 looks to develop the next stage of the network.
+Coordinated by Maike Olij for the first two years, Reference continued to grow to 25+ members, developed collaborations such as the Journalism Value Project, and is working on developing the next stage of the network.

 Contact us